REPORTS: State Coordinator

-Under the supervision of the NTDs Coordinator, the NTDs Program Officer assists with the formulation, execution, monitoring and evaluation of NTDs program in the State.
+Under the supervision of the State Coordinator, the Program Officer assists with the formulation, execution, monitoring and evaluation of NTDs program in the State.
 He/she ensures consistency with the project set priorities and outcomes in the state.

-- In collaboration with the state coordinator, facilitate the creation and implementation of a detailed annual work-plan, which identifies sequences of activities needed to successfully implement the project in the most cost-effective manner and ensure project objectives are met in line with national policies, HKI’s goals and those of the donor.
+- In collaboration with the state coordinator, facilitate the creation and implementation of a detailed annual work-plan which identifies and sequences activities needed to successfully implement the project in the most cost-effective manner and ensure project objectives are met in line with national policies, HKI’s goals and that of the donor.

-- In collaboration with the other stakeholders, ensure HKI program partners execute the project according to their respective project plans;
+- In collaboration with the other Project Officers, ensure HKI program partners execute the project according to their respective project plans;

 - Document project activities and ensure that all project data is appropriately secured;

 - Monitor the progress of the project implementation and make adjustments as necessary to ensure the project remains on track and is successfully implemented;

 - Establish a communication schedule to update stakeholders including appropriate staff in the organization on the progress of the project;

 - In collaboration with the HKI finance officer and other project staff, ensure project funds are utilized and retired according to established accounting policies and procedures

 - In collaboration with M&E officer, assist with the implementation and development of Monitoring and Evaluation tools according to HKI, FMOH and donor standards;